High-Intensity Interval Training (HIIT) for Fat Loss: A Comprehensive Guide

 Benefits of HIIT for Fat Loss

-There are several benefits to using HIIT for fat loss, including:
+There are several benefits of HIIT for fat loss, including:

 - Increased caloric burn: HIIT workouts are designed to push your body to its limits, resulting in a higher caloric burn during and after exercise.